-If a candidate does not receive a majority of passing votes, then permission to retake the comprehensive exam can be given if approved by a majority of the committee.
+If a candidate does not receive a majority of passing votes, then permission to retake the comprehensive exam can be given if approved by a majority of the committee only once.
 At that time, the committee may specify that only the written or oral portion need be retaken, or they may specify that the entire exam must be retaken.
+If the student fails the comprehensive exam given permission to retake, then the recommendation for dismissal will be granted to the Graduate Office.